 If you keep a close eye on Patek Philippe, you probably remember the vintage-styled 3670A and 5950A chronographs that were equipped with hand-wound movements and featured only slightly modernized “historic” cases.
-The new Patek Philippe Perpetual Calendar automatic watch (Ref.
-5940J-001) that was officially presented last week during Baselworld 2012 show comes in the same cushion-shaped body, but is equipped with an ultra-thin self-winding caliber that not only brings you an advanced version of perpetual calendar, but is also considered to be one of the most accurate mechanical movements currently in production.
+The new Patek Philippe Perpetual Calendar (Ref.
+5940J-001) that was officially presented during the Baselworld 2012 show comes in the same cushion-shaped body, but is equipped with an ultra-thin self-winding caliber that not only brings you an advanced version of perpetual calendar, but is also considered to be one of the most accurate mechanical movements currently in production.

 Being just 27.5 millimeters in diameter and less than 3.9 mm thick, the time-proven Caliber 240 Q movement features an off-centered unidirectional micro-rotor and is equipped with the aforementioned complete calendar module that adds only 1.35 mm of thickness to the total height of 2.53 mm of the “tractor” movement.

 According to official data, this movement that bears the famous Patek Philippe seal on one of its bridges has a guaranteed accuracy of -3/+2 seconds per day, which makes it comfortably comply with COSC chronometer certification standards.
 In fact, the watch is more precise than most mechanical “chronometers” out there.

 The only thing that somehow disappoints me here is that Patek Philip decided not to equip the watch with their relatively new version of the movement that features not only their high-tech Gyromax Si balance wheel with Silinvar parts but is also good for as long as 70 hours of power reserve!

 The older version that powers this particular model can only run for 48 hours: good, but possibly not enough if you don’t plan to wear it on weekends and don’t like to put the precious thing into an automatic winder.